-Dr. Mirza serves as a clinical consultant to us pursuant to a consulting agreement with an entity wholly-owned by Dr. Mirza, for which he was paid (through such entity) a consulting fee of \$219,375 during 2016.
+Dr. Mirza serves as a clinical consultant to us pursuant to a consulting agreement with an entity wholly-owned by Dr. Mirza, for which he was paid (through such entity) a consulting fee of \$114,000 for 2018.
 See "Certain Relationships and Related Person Transactions-Consulting Arrangements."

-The following table sets forth information concerning the compensation for our non-employee directors during the fiscal year ended December 31, 2016:
+The following table sets forth information concerning the compensation for our non-employee directors during the fiscal year ended December 31, 2018.

-Director Compensation
+2018 Director Compensation